maximealive/VFD-Parameter-Automation/README.md

 # Introduction
 Use 380V- AC devices with a 220V-AC furniture in a smart and efficient way using a VFD and an arduino.<br><br>
 <ins> NOTE </ins> <br>
-be sure that you can change the 380V device connections to operate at 220V (useful link: https://www.quora.com/How-do-I-change-an-induction-motor-from-a-3-phase-380V-input-to-a-3-phase-220V-input):<br>
+be sure that you can change the 380V device connections to operate at 220V:<br>

 <p align="center">
   <img width="410" height="250" src="https://github.com/user-attachments/assets/c3fd1e39-4385-490a-90b2-c47ab7d462c4">